On Campus & Beyond

 Two Hours From The Beach

 Miles of beautiful sun-drenched beachfront isn’t the only thing Myrtle Beach has to offer.
 Water parks, amusement adventures, museums, shopping, and restaurants are just a few of the fun times you’ll find here on the coast.

 The Blue Ridge Mountains are a national treasure of nature’s splendor.
 Spend a day hiking among the towering trees, babbling streams and flowering meadows to refresh your spirit.
 Nearby Asheville also offers an abundance of museums, gardens, and art centers, as well as tours of the majestic Biltmore Estate.

 Charleston is the gem of the Southeast, and you’ll see why as you stroll through its charming historic streets.
 City Market, Fort Sumter, the Battery, and the South Carolina Aquarium are just a few of the ways you can fill up a weekend with enjoyment.

 Columbia offers an abundance of destinations including Lake Murray, rivers, parks, gardens and Riverbanks Zoo - one of the best in the country.
 The city is home to great shopping and dining on Harbison as well as superb nightlife in the Vista.

 This progressive city is loaded with fun activities, places to explore, trendy downtown shopping, and dining.
 Visit the Greenville Zoo, stroll through Falls Park on the Reedy, or do some hiking at Paris Mountain State Park for a memorable experience.

-We support you by providing everything you need to be successful including academic assistance, career guidance, health care, development, community service involvement, and academic excellence.
-Greek organizations are governed by their respective councils; IFC, NPC, and NPHC.
+We support you by providing everything you need to be successful including academic assistance, career guidance, health care, development and community service involvement

 Health & Counseling Services